jhthorsen/pico/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report if you've already asked for help with a problem and confirmed something is broken with Pico CSS.
+about: Create a bug report if you've already asked for help with a problem and confirmed something is broken with Zepto CSS.
 ---

 Please search for duplicate or closed issues first.